tomasherceg/dotvvm-docs/Pages/basics-value-binding.md

 The word **value** indicates the type of the binding - value binding in this case. **Url** is an expression that will be evaluated in the client's browser.
 The expression can only use public properties, access collection elements and use several supported operators.
-You cannot e.g. call functions from the value binding.
+You cannot, for example, call functions from the value binding.

 ### Supported Expressions